 - Presenting an annual report to the House of Commons on the work of her office

 The Office of the Parliamentary Commissioner for Standards was set up by the House of Commons in 1995 following recommendations made by the Committee on Standards in Public Life.
 The Parliamentary Commissioner for Standards is appointed by a Resolution of the House of Commons for a fixed term of 5 years and is an independent officer of the House.
-The current Commissioner is Kathryn Hudson, whose tenure started on 1 January 2013.
+The Commissioner is Kathryn Stone OBE, whose tenure started on 1 January 2018.

 The Committee on Standards oversees the work of the Parliamentary Commissioner for Standards.
 It also adjudicates when she submits reports to them concerning complaints about MPs.